 - a ticket and a fine, and

-- one point on the motorist’s DMV driving record.
+- one point on your DMV driving record.

-If a motorist gets a certain number of points on his record within a 1-, 2- or 3-year period, then the DMV can:
+If you get a certain number of points on your record within a 1-, 2- or 3-year period, then the DMV can:

 Our California car accident attorneys will explain the following in this article: